Inveniem/kustomize-storage-config-transformer/README.md

         suffix: ~
       injectedValues:
         # "targetField" is the new name for "field" from v1.0.0.
 Both "field"
-        # and "targetField" are allowed are allowed in v1.1.0+, but
+        # and "targetField" are allowed in v1.1.0+, but "field" is deprecated
-        # "targetField" will be supported as the clearer option going forward.
+        # and "targetField" will be supported as the clearer option going
+        # forward.
         - targetField: "spec.azureFile.shareName"
           prefix: ~
           suffix: ~